Katsukuten/Harmonia-LM/README.md

 Music is fundamentally cyclic (rhythmic loops, recurring motifs, harmonic progressions).
 While classic sequential models (RNNs/LSTMs) fail to maintain these loops over long periods due to vanishing gradients, this project investigates whether a Large Language Model (LLM)—specifically the **Qwen3 architecture**—can assimilate musical syntax using NLP methodologies.

-By treating the [MAESTRO dataset} (https://magenta.withgoogle.com/datasets/maestro) as a language via strict **Time-Shift Duration (TSD)** tokenization, the objective is to validate the structural isomorphism between natural language and music, proving that the model can autonomously generate and maintain coherent musical cycles.
+By treating the [MAESTRO dataset] (https://magenta.withgoogle.com/datasets/maestro) as a language via strict **Time-Shift Duration (TSD)** tokenization, the objective is to validate the structural isomorphism between natural language and music, proving that the model can autonomously generate and maintain coherent musical cycles.

 ## 2. Audio Demonstrations